 8.1 General

 This clause documents and clusters potential standardisation areas in the context of this Technical Report.

+A few areas are identified for potential further study.
+Figure 8.1-1 provides the scope of initial work items for normative work for the work topics discussed in clause 8.2 (AREA) and 8.5 (MeCAR).

+Figure 8.1-1: Considered scope of initial work items.

 ===== CHANGE =====

-8.2 5G Augmented Reality Experiences Architectures (5G-AREA)
+8.2 5G Generic Architecture for Reality-Time Media (5G-AREA)

-Based on the initial conclusions in TR 26.928 [2], clause 7, and the evaluation of architectures in clause 4 and 6 of this report, it is clear that for AR experiences, additional architectural components need to be added to media workflows.
-This includes both, network as well as device architectures.
-The architectures for different scenarios described in clause 6 of this report need to be defined.
-In particular, the following architectural enhancements need to be considered:
+Based on the initial conclusions in TR 26.928 [2], clause 7, and the evaluation of architectures in clause 4 and 6 of this report, it is clear that for the integration of AR services and experiences into 5G Networks, the approach taken in 5GMS to separate the data plane and the control plane, and enable access of third-party services getting access to 5G System functionalities, is a major benefit.
+The basic concept is the extension of 5GMS principles. to any type of service including real-time communication and split-rendering.
+While the work is motivated by XR and AR experiences discussed in this TR, it is neither specific nor limited to those experiences.
+In principle, the basic control plane similar/identical to 5GMS, and the media plane is generic, permitting different types of operator and third-party services supported by the 5G System.
+The following aspects are identified:

-- Extensions to device architectures to add rendering and AR run time

-- Network-architectures to support split rendering and spatial computing
+- 5GMS-like network architectures to support any type of media services including real-time communication, split rendering and spatial computing

-- Operator and third-party services need to be supported
+- Supported for operator and third-party services need to be supported

-- 5G Integration through different methods (OTT-based and IMS-based)
+- Separation of user and control plane functionalities.

-Based on the above, it is considered to be important to specify 5G Augmented Reality Experiences Architectures addressing the following stage-2 work objectives:
+Based on the above, it is considered to specify 5G Generic Architecture for Real-Time Media addressing the following stage-2 work objectives:

-- A generic AR/MR architecture to define relevant core building blocks, interfaces as well as rendering-centric end-points
+- A generic media delivery architecture to define relevant core building blocks, reference point and interfaces to support modern operator and third-party media services based on the 5GMS architecture

-- Provide extensions to existing 5G system architecture including 5G Media Streaming Architecture or MTSI to address AR experiences

-- Call flows and procedures for AR/MR experiences based on the context of clause 6
+- Call flows and procedures for different service-types, for example real-time communication, shared communication, etc. based on the context of clause 6

-- Specify a split-rendering and spatial computing architecture for AR devices on top of a 5G System
+- Specify a split-rendering and spatial computing architecture on top of a 5G System

-- Provide all relevant reference points and interfaces to support different collaboration models between 5G System operator and third-party AR application provider
+- Provide all relevant reference points and interfaces to support different collaboration models between 5G System operator and third-party media service provider

 ===== CHANGE =====